- Routes to British citizenship

 Citizenship applications have a longer processing time than a lot of other immigration applications.
 This reflects the significance of becoming a British citizen.

-Once citizenship has been granted, a person is free from all immigration restrictions and has the same rights as those who automatically acquire citizenship at birth.
-As a result, the UKVI considers each application citizenship carefully.
+Once citizenship has been granted, a person is free from all immigration restrictions and has the same rights as those children born who automatically acquire citizenship at birth.
+As a result of legal requirements, the UKVI considers each application citizenship carefully.

 What are the requirements for Naturalisation?